vercel/next.js/docs/getting-started.md

 #### System Requirements

 - We recommend using Node.js 10 or later
-- Linux, MacOS and Windows (including WSL) are supported
+- MacOS, Windows (including WSL), and Linux are supported

 ## Setup